A R I A D N E / / K A P S A L I

 And that will be my job complete.

-Ariadne Kapsali is a Certified Life Coach, Yoga Teacher, Meditation Guide and Mental Health professional.
+Ariadne Kapsali is an Internationally Certified Life Coach, Yoga Teacher, Meditation Guide and Mental Health professional.
 She has completed her studies in Psychology with training in Health Psychology, Behaviour Change, and Mindfulness Approaches, amongst others.

 She works with individuals to support them in creating meaningful and sustainable change in their lives using a unique union of her training and experience in Life Coaching, Psychological Therapies, Mindfulness and Positive Psychology tools.